api3dao/oev-docs/docs/oev-searchers/in-depth/mev-with-signed-apis.md

 determine the OEV opportunities.
 This is a direct improvement over monitoring data source values and predicting the next oracle update.

-This solution is also a perfect backup in case OEV is down or in maintenance, because dAPIs are decentralized with great uptime.
+This solution is also a perfect backup in case OEV is down or in maintenance mode.

 ## Monitoring Signed Data